Folio Corporation: Sale to FAST

-On September 1, 2004, NextPage, announced that Fast Search & Transfer (FAST), a Norwegian-based developer of enterprise search and real-time alerting technologies, had agreed to purchase the technology, product lines, and the over 500 customers and partners of NextPage's publishing applications business unit, including NXT, Folio, LivePublish, and GetSmart.
-NextPage's document management services, known as Project Chrome, was to remain with the company.

-NextPage received $6 million in cash, and was eligible to receive performance-based payments up to a maximum of $9 million over four years.
+On September 1, 2004, NextPage announced that Fast Search & Transfer (FAST), a Norwegian-based developer of enterprise search and real-time alerting technologies, had agreed to purchase the technology, product lines, and customer base of NextPage's publishing applications business, including NXT, Folio, LivePublish, and GetSmart.
+FAST had been a Value Added Reseller of Folio products since 1991.
+NextPage's document management services, known as Project Chrome, remained with the company.
+NextPage received $6 million in cash, and was eligible to receive performance-based payments of up to $9 million over four years.

-FAST had been a VAR of Folio products since 1991.

 In January 2006, FAST announced the release of ProPublish 4.1.
-The relationship of the old Folio format to this newer ProPublish format is not known, but the news release showed that ProPublish included "Enhanced support for Folio and NXT content types."

-In 2007 FAST released Folio Views, Folio Builder, Folio Publisher, and Folio Integrator 4.7.1 shortly before Microsoft acquired FAST.
+The relationship of the old Folio format to this newer ProPublish format was not known, but a news release noted that ProPublish included "enhanced support for Folio and NXT content types".
+In 2007, FAST released Folio Views, Folio Builder, Folio Publisher, and Folio Integrator 4.7.1.

-Sale to Microsoft

-On April 25, 2008, Microsoft completed its acquisition of FAST.

 Sale to Rocket Software

-On December 2, 2009, Rocket Software, based in Newton, Massachusetts, acquired Folio and NXT from Microsoft.

-Rocket Software is a software development firm that builds and services Enterprise Infrastructure products in the areas of database, business intelligence, storage, networks and telecom, terminal emulation and FTP, integration, modernization and SOA, and security.

-On February 10, 2010, Rocket Software released Folio Views, Folio Builder, Folio Publisher, and Folio Integrator version 4.7.2, the first release of Folio to officially support Windows Vista and Windows 7 32/64-bit.
+On April 25, 2008, FAST was acquired by Microsoft.
+On December 2, 2009, Microsoft sold Folio and NXT to Rocket Software, a software development firm based in Newton, Massachusetts.
+On February 10, 2010, Rocket Software released Folio Views, Folio Builder, Folio Publisher, and Folio Integrator version 4.7.2, the first release of Folio to support Windows Vista and Windows 7 32/64-bit.